The internet loves the ’90s. The internet also loves dogs. It’s not exactly rocket science that the two should be combined.

 Come on, you can’t make us pick just one!

 I was personally a little partial to Whizzer, because what puppy piddling inside isn’t adorable?
-In my defense, I was seven and didn’t understand the full responsibilities of owning a dog.
+In my defense, I was seven and didn’t understand the full responsibilities of having a dog.

 Also, can we all agree that “Pongo” is one of the best dog names ever?
 Good.